qmk/qmk_firmware/keyboards/crkbd/keymaps/via_mechboards/readme.md

 ![r2g](https://cdn.shopify.com/s/files/1/0582/0242/3501/products/HelidoxCorneR2GPCB_1800x1800.png)

-Corne R2G is an eddition of the classic CRKBD by foostan remade to feature full smd assembly
+Corne R2G is an edition of the classic CRKBD by foostan remade to feature full smd assembly

 In this folder can be found the default via enabled keymap that can be in conjunction with the mechboards R2G PCB.